Portimao, Portugal

 When we asked people living in Portimao about club and activities where newcomers can meet others, they responded:

 "Expats in Portimao often join various clubs and activities to socialize and meet new people.
 These include language exchange clubs, where they can learn Portuguese and teach their native language to locals.
 They also participate in sports clubs such as golf, tennis, and sailing, which are popular in the Algarve region.
 There are also several expat groups and associations that organize regular meetups, social events, and trips around the country.
 These groups provide a great platform for expats to connect, share experiences, and make friends.
 In addition to clubs and groups, expats often meet people through volunteering.
 There are numerous opportunities to volunteer in local charities, schools, and community projects.
 This not only allows them to give back to the community but also to interact with locals and other expats.
 Expats also meet people through their children's schools and activities.
 Many international schools in Portimao have parent-teacher associations and organize regular social events.
 Furthermore, the vibrant dining and nightlife scene in Portimao provides ample opportunities for socializing.
 Expats often meet people at local bars, restaurants, and music festivals.
 Lastly, taking part in local traditions and festivals is another great way for expats to immerse themselves in the local culture and meet people.
-Portimao hosts several annual events such as the Sardine Festival and the Portimao Carnival, which attract both locals and expats," wrote a member in Portimao.
+Portimao hosts several annual events such as the Sardine Festival and the Portimao Carnival, which attract both locals and expats," said one expat who made the move to Portimao.

 What should I bring when moving to Portimao?